 Mashed potatoes regularly appear on many American dinner tables.
-They accompany steak, chicken, and sometimes fish—they even star on Thanksgiving menus.
+They accompany the steak, chicken, and sometimes fish—they even star on major holiday menus.
 From the type of potato to the accompanying fixings, most home cooks have their own twist on the basic recipe.
 Many chefs recommend removing the skin before you mash potatoes, producing a fluffier, creamy mash.
 But skin-on recipes do exist, and aficionados prefer the more rustic result.
 So here's the short answer to the perennial potato question: whatever you like.

 The Case for the Peel